usgs/wdfn-blog/content/api_catalog.md

 government organizations like the Environmental Protection Agency.

 Discrete water-quality data are inherently richer, more complex, and challenging to interpret than time-series data.
-Accordingly the primary web-service output format is the relatively complex [Water Quality eXchange (WQX)](https://exchangenetwork.net/data-exchange/wqx/) open standard.
+Accordingly, the primary web-service output format is the relatively complex [Water Quality eXchange (WQX)](https://exchangenetwork.net/data-exchange/wqx/) open standard.
 But fret not!
 The Water Quality Portal also supports the [OGC Web Map Service (WMS)](https://www.ogc.org/standards/wms) open-standard API to